MadrasMC/telecraft/docs/CONFIG.md

 - `token` _(string)_ - The Telegram bot token.
 You can get this from [@BotFather](https://t.me/BotFather).
 - `chatId` _(number)_ - The Telegram chat ID to bridge with.
 You can get this using [@get_id_bot](https://t.me/get_id_bot).
 - `allowList` _(boolean, optional)_ - Whether to allow only users in the Telegram chat to do `/list` to list currently logged in players.
-- `startTimeout` _(number, optional)_ - The timeout in milliseconds to wait for the Minecraft server to start before crashing.
-Defaults to 15 seconds.

 ### `discord`